 The Midwinter Festival (aka Mini-Fest) is held annually at the Takoma Park Middle School, usually on the first Saturday in February, and is a fund-raiser for FSGW.
 All performers are volunteers, as are staff and sound engineers.
 Contact the Mid-Winter Festival Chair.

-Chesapeake Dance Weekend is held annually at Camp Letts, Edgewater, Maryland, usually on the second or third weekend in April.
-Callers and bands are usually booked separately.
-Contact the Chesapeake Dance Weekend Chair
+Chesapeake Dance Weekend was held annually at Camp Letts, Edgewater, Maryland, usually on the second or third weekend in April.
+This event ended in 2019, and will no longer be held.

 The Washington Spring Ball is held annually in May.
 The caller and musicians are usually booked separately.
 Contact the English Dance Coordinator.